 4.9.
 We will not pay interest on any payments made by you and held on account unless required by Cayman law.

 5.2.
-We will bill for expenses generated by Bransens, on a provision basis and /or as a fixed percentage of the total fees of 3%, as appropriate.
-We may bill for telephone charges, facsimile charges, photocopying, printing, stationery, compliance charges and other miscellaneous charges.
+We will bill for expenses generated by Bransens, on a provision basis and /or as a fixed percentage of the total fees of 5%, as appropriate.
+We may also bill for telephone charges, facsimile charges, photocopying, printing, stationery, compliance charges, bank charges, and other miscellaneous charges.
 These charges and costs may include overhead charges.
 We also reserve the right to charge for secretarial overtime costs where necessary to deal with your matter expeditiously.

 6.1.
 We will send you invoices for our charges and expenses on a regular basis during the course of the matter.